amejiarosario/amejiarosario.github.io/source/_posts/2018-07-28-Self-balanced-Binary-Search-Trees-with-AVL-tree-Data-Structure-for-beginners.md

 ## Tree with multiple nodes

-Let's try with multiple nodes
+Let's try with multiple nodes:

 ```
      40